 B2P collaborates with local partners and communities to develop alternatives for many bridge components.
 Industry partners and Universities then provide the expertise and resources and professional volunteers from around the world inspect the footbridge and provide support.
 This way, the bridges sustain time, weather and heavy use.

-Open source; construction manuals available for download Here.
+Open source and trademarked; construction manuals available for download Here.

 Communities in need as well and universities and potential partners are urged to contact a local partner or Bridges to Prosperity directly if they feel there is a need for a bridge in their community.

 Varies bridge by bridge depending on the locals’ needs and setting.
 B2P provides an open-source, technical manual about building locally viable, efficient footbridges in rural areas under a variety of topographic and community conditions.
 The following considerations are sourced from the manual and influence bridge design:

 - Traditional Crossing Point: The bridge site should be selected at or near an existing crossing point